Analysis | What line did Sidney Powell cross that Rudy Giuliani didn’t?

 Well, we know what it wasn't.

 It wasn’t that Powell said things that were obviously untrue.
-Giuliani himself delineated a whole battery of nonsense at last week’s news briefing, claims that were not only presented without evidence but that depended on purported evidence that the team said it was intentionally withholding.
+Giuliani himself delineated a whole battery of nonsense at last week’s news briefing, claims that were not only presented without evidence but also that depended on purported evidence that the team said it was intentionally withholding.
 What Giuliani claimed was less obviously nonsense, avoiding claims that the election was thrown via systems implemented by a dead Venezuelan leader (as Powell said).
 But it was still nonsense on a grand scale.
 Giuliani falsely claimed that President-elect Joe Biden was somehow involved in a broad scheme aimed at planting illegal votes around the country, an effort that looped in scores of people in a number of states, including ones with Republican leadership — all without detection.

 It also wasn’t that Powell’s claims themselves met with Trump’s disfavor.
 Her false allegations about voting machines altering the results of various contests had been hyped repeatedly by the president himself both before and after her appearance.

 Nor was it that Powell’s performance was uniquely embarrassing.
-Ask an average American what happened at the news conference and you are far more likely to hear about Giuliani’s performance — and tonsorial failures — than about anything that Powell did.
+Ask an American what happened at the news conference, and you are far more likely to hear about Giuliani’s performance — and tonsorial failures — than about anything that Powell did.

 Stepping so deliberately into the national spotlight didn’t serve Powell particularly well, but this, too, was predictable.
 She has served as attorney for former national security adviser Michal Flynn since June 2019, prompting legal experts to marvel at her bizarre arguments and the bad advice she offered her client.
 Like Flynn, Powell has flirted with the QAnon conspiracy theory and embraced its adherents as allies.
 All of this was known before Trump elevated her to his team.